ibrahimnazzier/Embedded_Linux_Assignments/README.md

 # Embedded Linux Assignments
-## My GitHub Repositories for My Assignments for the Specialization in Advanced Embedded Linux Development on Coursera
+## These are my GitHub repos where I’ve stored all my assignment work for the ‘Advanced Embedded Linux Development’ specialization I’m doing on Coursera.

 ### Here's the Specialization link:
 <a href="https://www.coursera.org/specializations/advanced-embedded-linux-development"> Advanced Embedded Linux Development</a>